gmashokkumargm/cypress-insurance-calculator/README.md

 * Before Each -> Creating new insurance by API Request
 * After Each -> Deleting the created insurance by API Request
 * Test -> Validate the values by selecting number of family members
-* Bug -> There is some calculation mismatch while selecting family member more than 5 members.
+* Bug -> There is some calculation mismatch while selecting family members more than 5 members.